Atry/partials/MiniBatchGradientDescent.ipynb.01.markdown

-﻿## This section is the same as the last section.
-Introduce dependency and build the neural network.
+﻿## This article is the same as the last article.
+Import dependencies and build the neural network.